tshekar9/Data-Scientist-Portfolio/README.md

 ## Introduction

-I'm Tej Shekar, a passionate data scientist with a Master's in Data Analytics.
-This portfolio highlights a selection of my personal and academic projects, demonstrating my expertise in statistical modeling, machine learning, and data visualization.
+I'm Tej Shekar, a Data Scientist with a Master’s in Data Analytics and hands-on experience in statistical modeling and data visualization.
+This portfolio shows my skills in Python, SQL, machine learning and deep learning frameworks and deomstrates my ability to translate complex data into actionable insights in business settings.

 #### Email: tejshekar9@gmail.com